alexpaul/SwiftDataDemo/README.md

 WWDC23 introduces a new persistence API called SwiftData.

+> Note: All the code in this project and below was generated after selecting "SwiftData" as a Storage option.

 ## Glossary

 * `.modelContainer(for: Item.self)`: sets the model container in the scene